Close Icon

 First and foremost, your holiday home should be somewhere you love to spend time and not just a source of potential letting income.

-Location and type of property will be a key factor in your success and will dictate the amount you can charge and the ultimate return on your investment.
+Location and type of property will be an important factor in your success and will dictate the amount you can charge and the ultimate return on your investment.

-Here in the South West there are a huge variety of beautiful properties in spectacular locations to choose from.
-Read our blog on where to buy a second home in South Devon for an insight into what to consider when looking to buy a holiday home.
+Here in the South West, there are a huge variety of properties in spectacular locations to choose from.
+Read our blog on where to buy a second home in South Devon for an insight into what to consider when searching for a holiday home.

 Choose the right property